 There's also plenty of culture on offer at art galleries, museums and local designer stores, not to mention the famous cool climate wines, local brews and fine dining that are the essence of the Launceston experience.

-And for a little 'home away from home', why not catch a game of AFL at Launceston's Aurora Stadium?
+And for a little 'home away from home', why not catch a game of AFL at Launceston's University of Tasmania Stadium?

 See more at Discover Tasmania